Tidal disruption of star clusters in galaxy formation simulations: Results

 As we can see from Figure~\ref{sum_medevol}, the position and tidal field of the star clusters do not change linearly with time.
 We can calculate a slope of this evolution, but must be careful on what timescale to calculate it.
 The slope is steeper and has larger scatter among different clusters shortly after cluster formation.
 Therefore, for the following analysis we discuss slopes of the quantities over the first 1~Gyr after formation, since this is the interval when their position and tidal field change the most.
-Not only the tidal variables is correlated with distance from the galactic center, but their derivatives are also correlated.
-Figure~\ref{corr_slope} shows that the correlation between d$\log\lambdam$/d$\log t$ and d$\log R$/d$\log t$ is similar among all five runs, as is the correlation of $\lambdam$ and $R$.
-And the slope of the $d\log\lambdam/d\log t - d\log R/d\log t$ relation is similar to the slope of the $\log\lambdam - \log R$ relation in Figure~\ref{corr_tide_R}.
-This correlation exists regardless of the time range in which we fit the linear relation.
-If we fit power-law slopes to the data in Figure~\ref{corr_tide_R} and in Figure~\ref{corr_slope}, we obtain $-1.23$ and $-0.76$, respectively.
-The accuracy of galaxy center determination is 10~pc, and we use this as the uncertainty in the fitting.
-The decrease in the tidal strength is correlated with the star clusters going away from the center.